Aider-AI/aider/docs/unified-diffs.md

 ```

 Choosing such a familiar, popular output format means that GPT has
-seen *many* examples in its training data.
+seen *many* examples in its training dat.
-GPT has therefore been extensively trained to generate
+It's been trained to generate
 text that conforms to the unified diff syntax.
-We won't need to provide many details and examples
-in the system prompt, as it knows this format by name.

 Unified diffs are
 usually intended to be consumed by the